tbee/TECL/README.md

     integer(4, "/servers/maxSessions")
     integer("/servers/maxSessions[4]")

-And the same principle is used for groups:
+And the same principle is used for multiple subgroups with the same name:

     grp(1, "/environment")
     grp("/environment[1]")

 There is one noticeable difference between properties and groups: a 'grp' call will never return null, even if the group is not present.
-If a group does not exist, TECL will create an empty group and return that, to prevent null point exceptions.
+If a group does not exist, TECL will create an empty group and return that, to prevent null pointer exceptions.
 Nulls can only be returned at the leaf or value nodes.

 So the call below does not result in a null pointer exception because there are missing groups, but simply returns null for the fact that 'key' does not exist in the last group:

 	str("/the/groups/in/the/path/do/not/exist/key")

 Finally, attributes are accessed via the 'attr' method with the key as the parameter.
-The method also returns a TECL instance, and the same principles apply (except that attributes can't have groups).
+The method returns a TECL instance containing the attributes, and these can be accessed in the same way as values.

 	text(x=10 y=20): foobar

-	int x = tecl.attr("text").int("x")
+	int x = tecl.attr("text").int("x") # get the attributes of field 'text' and then the value of attribute 'x'

 ### Example ###